 Risk: It starts with self-belief.
 Convince yourself that you are a creative being and take up a hobby to get the creative ball rolling.

-6. Trust your intuition.
 Yes, that elusive, unreliable and unscientific sixth sense!
 Yet, the US navy introduced a program to study how troops use their intuition.
-Sophy Burnham, bestselling author of The Art of Intuition, writes that creative people are highly intuitive, which in easy terms mean they know without knowing why or how.
+Sophy Burnham, the bestselling author of The Art of Intuition, writes that creative people are highly intuitive, which in easy terms means they know without knowing why or how.
 And just like you can increase creative intelligence you can learn to listen to your inner voice.

 Risk: Learn to trust your gut more by meditating, spending more time in nature, and letting your mind rest.

 - Dare to dream, including daydreaming